Frequently Asked Questions

 How long is a course of acupuncture?

 This is a difficult question as acupuncture treatments will vary for each person depending on the condition.
-Having a minimum of four sessions of acupuncture is advised in the first instance.
-This is mostly once a week for four weeks or even every second week for eight weeks.
-It may take about six weeks of weekly treatment for a condition to be noticeably relieved, but this is dependant on each individual patient.
+A common philosophy is that for every month a patient has experienced a disease or condition, they will require a month of treatment.
+An acute injury - such as a muscle strain - will need more frequent treatments for a shorter period of time, perhaps twice a week for one or two weeks.
+Treatment sessions for a chronic condition may be spaced further apart but can be a longer process.
+If the condition is severe, up to 10 or more sessions may be required.
+For most conditions having a minimum of four sessions of acupuncture is advised in the first instance.
+This is usually once a week for four weeks or even every second week for eight weeks.
+It may take about six weeks of weekly treatment for a condition to be noticeably relieved, but this is dependant on each individual patient and how they respond to treatment.
+After these initial treatments, additional "maintenance" sessions may be required for chronic conditions or to manage flare-ups.

 How will I know if it is working?

 Depending on your condition, it may take a few treatments before you see the effects of Chinese Medicine.
 What you will typically experience immediately is a feeling of relaxation which is usually noticeable in the first few minutes of treatment and may last several hours and sometimes several days.
-The effects of acupuncture are accumulative - the more you have it, the more you notice the results.
-If you are not getting the treatment response you want, talk to your practitioner about other options or other treatment modalities.
+The effects of acupuncture are cumulative - the more you have it, the more you notice the results.
+If you are not getting the treatment response you want, talk to your practitioner about other options or other treatment modalities such as electro-acupuncture or moxibustion.

 Can acupuncture be used for post-operative care?